 It doesn’t take a genius to figure this one out, but if you find that your space is looking increasingly dark and small, it is quickly likely that inadequate glazing and ineffective internal layouts are to blame.
 This is common in apartments that heavily rely on artificial lighting options in order to make a space usable, which of course, can lead to higher energy bills that we’d all rather avoid.

-Furthermore, research suggests that artificial light (especially at night) may increase the risk of obesity, depression, sleep disorders and more.
-Since adding more window space would require some serious renovations, your next best bet when it comes to introducing more natural light into your home is with the help of skylights in Sydney that can help a room feel brighter, larger and even more ventilated.
+Furthermore, research suggests that artificial light (especially at night) may increase the risk of obesity, depression, sleep disorders, and more.
+Since adding more window space would require some serious renovations, your next best bet when it comes to introducing more natural light into your home is with the help of skylights that can help a room feel brighter, larger, and even more ventilated.

 Your Indoor Plants Aren’t Looking Healthy